hennzen/quasar-vite-plugin-testcase/README.md

 # Background
 While patching Quasar's `QSelect` component (as described in Quasar issue [a11y: handle ARIA error state in form field components #17306 ](https://github.com/quasarframework/quasar/issues/17306) to solve some WCAG related things, I changed the way we import `QSelect` within a custom wrapper component.

-This alone (without a patch actually being applied!), causes the behaviour the behaviour described above.
+This alone (without a patch actually being applied!) causes the behaviour described above.
+That might have similarities to an older issue
-That might have similarities to an older issue [QSelect multiple closes on every user action (selection/deselection) #12901](https://github.com/quasarframework/quasar/issues/12901) but I did ot verify.
+[QSelect multiple closes on every user action (selection/deselection) #12901](https://github.com/quasarframework/quasar/issues/12901) but I did ot verify.

 # TL;DR